About Cindy Callaghan

 Cindy Callaghan is both an award-winning writer and business professional.

 Her writing niche is ‘tween girls.
 Few other writers today match Cindy’s prowess in this genre.
 “I just ‘get’ them,” she says.
 “Somewhere inside me, I think maybe I still am one.”

 Cindy’s first book, the much-loved Just Add Magic, is now a breakout Amazon Original live-action series.

 When asked what it is about her books that tweens love, she chuckles and says, “The funny!
 Without a doubt, it’s the funny situations, characters and dialogue.
-A few milkshakes and farts don’t hurt either.”
+A few milkshakes don’t hurt either.”

 Her writing peers constantly note that Cindy is incredibly prolific.
 In addition to her publications, Cindy’s writing pipeline is robust, and her idea notebook overflowing with “more ideas than I could ever write in a lifetime.”